mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2020-01-10: Error if hint specified for unacknowledged update using OP_UPDATE or OP_MSG for servers < 4.2
 * 2019-10-28: Removed link to old language examples.
 * 2019-09-26: Added hint option for update commands.
 * 2019-06-07: Consistent treatment for aggregate $merge and $out stages